victor-kindrat/school-app/README.md

 # School app (in development)
-E-diary for schoolers and teacherd 🎨
+E-diary for students and teachers 🎨
 ---

 JS project.
 In development